 Renting a car is the easiest way to experience the Island at your own pace.
 Companies like Avis, Enterprise, and Budget operate at the airports in San Juan, Aguadilla, and Ponce.
 The San Juan airport has the widest selection of rental car companies to choose from.
 You’ll also find rental car outposts across the Island.
 Operators with multiple branches will often let you rent from and return to different locations for an additional fee if you’re trying to get from point A to point B.

 Getting around shorter distances is comfortable with apps like Uber.
 Rideshare drivers abound in the San Juan metro area, becoming more limited in areas of the Island that aren’t as heavily populated.
-Don’t expect to summon a car when you arrive on the Island.
-However, drivers aren’t legally allowed to pick up passengers at the airport.

 There are various transportation companies on the Island if you’re looking for a limo, van, shuttle, or bus to transport yourself or your group.
 Options and prices vary by company.